Young-ook/terraform-aws-emr/examples/blueprint/README.md

 ```

 ## Storage
 Amazon S3 (Simple Storage Service) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
-In this blueprint, you use an s3 bucket for machine learning datas.
+In this blueprint, you use an s3 bucket for data lake and big data analytics.
 And you can utilize s3 lifecycle configuration to enable intelligent-tiering that switches storage classes automatically based on object access pattern.
-This is important because it is easist way to reduce the storage cost of large volume datas for mahcine learning workloads.
+This is important because it is easist way to reduce the storage cost of large volume datas for data lake.

 ![aws-s3-lc-int-tiering](../../images/aws-s3-lc-int-tiering.png)